zuev27/OvGU-2020/README.md

 ```
 2. runpf.m: added the value of jacobian of power system.

-## Test simulations using IEEE14
-To run the simulation for the [IEEE14](https://electricgrids.engr.tamu.edu/electric-grid-test-cases/ieee-14-bus-system/) test grid run
 ```
 248    if mpopt.pf.v_cartesian               %% power, cartesian
 249          newtonpf_fcn = @newtonpf_S_cart;